 # zeppelin was installed in /usr/share/zeppelin in this example

 Congratulations, you have successfully installed Apache Zeppelin!
 Here are a few steps you might find useful:

 New to Apache Zeppelin...

 - For an in-depth overview, head to Explore Zeppelin UI.

-- And then, try run Tutorial Notebook in your Zeppelin.
+- And then, try run Tutorial Notebooks shipped with your Zeppelin distribution.

 - And see how to change configurations like port number, etc.